aphroditemoon/ScentScribe/README.md

 - Help users organize their perfume collection and wishlist.
 - Recommend fragrances based on weather, time of day, skin type, and user preferences.
 - Let users document scent performance through a personal journal.
-- Provide an AI-inspired fragrance ecosystem for recommendation, analysis, and layering exploration.
+- Provide an AI inspired fragrance ecosystem for recommendation, analysis, and layering exploration.

 ---